PhyoThiri2325/Data-Portfolio/pizza_sales_analysis/Dashboard/Dashboard_report.md

 * **Category Focus:** Continue to emphasize the "Classic" pizza category and explore expanding offerings within this successful category.
 Address the lower performance of the "Chicken" category, perhaps through new recipes or targeted promotions.
 * **Customer Experience:** Given an average of 2.32 pizzas per order, explore bundling options or suggestive selling at checkout to gently encourage slightly higher order values (e.g., adding a side or drink).

-## Future Enhancements

-* **Interactive Dashboards:** Publish these dashboards online (e.g., Power BI Service) for interactive exploration by stakeholders.
-* **Profitability Analysis:** Integrate cost data to calculate gross profit margins for individual pizzas and categories.
-* **Customer Segmentation:** If customer IDs are available, segment customers based on purchasing behavior for personalized marketing.
-* **Geospatial Analysis:** If location data is available, analyze sales by region or delivery zone.